promo-isen-mediterranee/Authentification-LDAP/README.md

 # Create a directory for the app
 WORKDIR /my-flask-app

-# Copy the app code
+# Copy only the requirements file first to leverage Docker caching
 COPY my-flask-app/requirements.txt .

 # Install the dependencies